 If you follow these guidelines, you'll never run into bleed issues again.

-What do printers do when they receive a PDF without bleed?
+What do printers do to fix PDF file bleed?

 There used to be a time when printers had to manually check every page of a PDF for errors, and clients had to go through the hassle of exporting their PDF again to fix those errors – or simply wound up with printed jobs that didn’t live up to their expectations, resulting in unhappy customers and arguments about responsibility and payment.
 Enter PitStop Pro.
 PitStop Pro is a preflighting tool that automatically detects pretty much every possible error in a PDF and allows printers to easily edit PDF files to correct any errors, including bleed.
 Did you forget to add bleed to your file?
 You can count on PitStop Pro for perfect print ready PDF files without having to bother your customer or send the file back, extending your deadline!